florinpatrascu/micro-extensions/st/README.md

     site.ExtensionsManager
         .require("i18N")
         .require("st"); // <-- just added

-restart the app and go to: `http://localhost:8080/cache`.
-The following interface will be shown:
+That's all.
+The `ST` engine will be automatically configured by this extension and made available to the entire application.

+Restart the app and use your ST views.

 ### License
 **Apache License 2**, see the `LICENSE` file in this folder.